Skip to main content

 Loading editor...

-Turn 3 works because the entire conversation — all six messages (three from the user, three from the assistant) — gets sent to the model.
-The bot can answer "Your name is Priya and you're learning decorators" because it literally sees both facts in the history.
+Turn 3 succeeds because all six messages (three user, three AI) get sent to the model every time.
+The bot answers "Your name is Priya and you're learning decorators" because both facts are literally in the history.

 Inspecting stored messages